-2.5.3 Sedimentation and Turbidity Effects
+2.5.3.
+Sedimentation and Turbidity Effects

 Increased sedimentation and turbidity in Miners Ravine may result from a number of sources associated with the proposed Project.
-Site clearing, earthwork, vegetation removal and planting, and removal of bridge piers within the OHWM will result in disturbance of soil and riverbed sediments and therefore temporary increases in turbidity and suspended sediments.
+Site clearing, earthwork, vegetation removal and planting, removal of bridge piers, and installation/removal of piles for falsework within the OHWM will result in disturbance of soil and riverbed sediments and therefore temporary increases in turbidity and suspended sediments.
 Disturbance of sediments during in-water construction could lead to a degradation of water quality.
 In addition, installation of water diversion structures could result in temporary increases in turbidity and suspended sediments in the river, if water from within cofferdams is not properly disposed of or contained and treated before discharge back to the river.